-With all the benefits from practicing yoga there simply is no viable reason not to start gettin’ down with downward dog (if you catch my drift).
+With all these benefits from practicing yoga, there simply is no viable reason not to start gettin’ down with downward dog (if you catch our drift).

-Here are a list of reasons that you should start a yoga asana practice if you’re a dude:
+Here are a list of reasons that you should start a your asana practice, if you’re a guy:

 1. Yoga is a serious workout.
-All you have to do is attend one Bikram’s Yoga class and you’ll know that it’s not for the faint of heart.
-I’ve taken many disbelieving men to experience the hot yoga class who end up lying down in savasana within the first 15 minutes (literally).
+All you have to do is attend one of Bikram’s Yoga classes and you’ll know that it’s not for the faint of heart.
+Several disbelieving men who experience the hot yoga class have ended up lying down in savasana within the first 15 minutes (literally).
 Yoga not only takes physical strength, but also balance, flexibility, mental determination and extreme discipline.
 Don’t question it for it’s ability to boost your muscle mass either – yoga is big in the sports industry and practiced by some of the best athletes including Lebron James, Shaq and Kevin Garnett.